mak372/tenex_takehome/README.md

       // ...
     }
   ],
-  "note": "Other blocked events may not contain threats."
+  "note": "Other blocked events that did not contain known threats."
 }
 </code></pre>